Calexico Clears Up TTHM Problem at Water Plant - Calexico Chronicle

 Municipal water customers around Imperial County — around the United States, in fact — might recognize those scary letters, “TTHM”; they are the big red-flag warning that appear in notices of violations delivered with many water bills when water-treatment plant operators test for the presence of the potentially cancer-causing organic compound in drinking water stores.

-Water-quality regulators require cities to report elevated levels to customers when those levels become higher than acceptable state or federal drinking-water standards, and Calexico ran into that issue — like a handful of Valley cities in recent years — sourced to high readings at the reservoir in the area of Sapphire Street and Cantu Avenue.
+Water-quality regulators require cities to report elevated levels to customers when those levels become higher than acceptable state or federal drinking-water standards, and Calexico ran into that issue — like a handful of Valley cities in recent years — sourced to high readings at a water sampling station located at Sapphire Street and Cantu Avenue on the east side of the city.

 With well over 170,000 municipal water systems in the United States, disinfecting billions upon billions of gallons of raw water, an industry standard is to use some form of chlorine to kill water-borne diseases, and some 84 percent of all large water-treatment systems (serving 10,000 people or more) were using the element in 2000, according to the American Water Works Association.